thacherT1D/4rsam/Development Environment/Git.md

-# Install and Configure Git

-[Git](https://git-scm.com/) is the version control system of choice among choosy developers. :neckbeard:

-Git allows you to both keep track of changes you've made to your own files as youll as collaborate with other developers.

-## Prereqs

-This article assumes that you have a working installation of [Homebrew](Homebrew.md)
+[Git](https://git-scm.com/) is a version control system which is a tool that allows you to track the changes you make to a project.

-## Install Git
+### Install Git

 To get started, run the following command.